top of page

 Len Kreger

-Director, City Relations Advisor
+Secretary, City Relations Advisor

 Len spent 24 years in the U.S. Marines, served Fernandina Beach as a City Commissioner for seven years and as a member of the Planning Advisory Board for six years.
 He also served on the Northeast Florida Regional Planning Council for five years.
 He currently is on the Executive Board of the Sierra Nassau Group, the Advisory Committee of Affordable Housing First, and the City's Board of Adjustment.